alianimity/superwomom/docs/website-playbook/03-content.md

 ## Testimonials & Social Proof
 - Use personal names; avoid company names unless approved
 - Use city/region for context, not exact addresses
+- Convert from company testimonials to personal testimonials during content cleanup
+- Remove any licensing language that suggests official partnerships or endorsements

 ## Numbers & Stats
 - Use realistic ranges (e.g., “500+ projects”, “10+ years” only if true)